 Climate change exacerbates natural hazards, food insecurity, and protracted crises.
 It poses a significant threat to those most vulnerable such as smallholders and communities in developing and least developed countries that need to adapt urgently.
-But even in 2020, climate adaptation remains underreported and underfinanced, even while extreme weather events ravage the world.
+But even in 2021, climate adaptation remains underreported and underfinanced, while extreme weather events ravage the world.
 The Landscape Resilience Fund aims to take down the barriers that hinder investments in climate adaptation being scaled up.
 It has been a 'winner' of the Global Environment Facility (GEF) Challenge Program for Adaptation Innovation (through WWF-US as a GEF agency), supported by the Least Developed Countries Fund and the Special Climate Change Fund.

 The numbers seem to speak for themselves: A 2019 report by the Global Commission on Adaptation concluded that investing $1.8trn globally from 2020 to 2030 could generate $7.1trn in total net benefits.
 But currently, only a fraction of this amount is deployed.
 The United Nations Environment Programme Finance Initiative has identified three main barriers that hinder such investments being scaled up: